Mansfield Woodhouse railway station: Branch line

 A branch line veered west approximately half a mile north of the station.
 This single track line, known as "The Pleasley extension", ran through Pleasley Vale to Pleasley West station, and then it split into two.

 One line turned sharply north and became the Doe Lea Branch, which wound a very circuitous route through Rowthorne, Glapwell, Bolsover, Barrow Hill and Whittington to Chesterfield.
 It closed to normal passenger traffic in 1930 and the section between Pleasley and Glapwell was lifted.
 Coal continued to go out northwards from Glapwell Colliery until it closed in 1974.

 The other line continued south west through Teversal and Tibshelf to Westhouses.
 That line also lost its sparse passenger service in 1930, but remarkably, excursions and summer specials called at Pleasley West and Mansfield Woodhouse up to 1963.
 The line between Pleasley West and the junction north of Mansfield Woodhouse was closed and lifted in 1964 after which coal from the collieries on the line all went southwards to Westhouses.
 One by one these collieries closed and all tracks through Pleasley West became redundant and were lifted.
+Mansfield Woodhouse closed to passenger services in 1964.

 Parts of the trackbed and those of neighbouring lines have been turned into public footpaths and bridleways.